 Grab your favorite window cleaner, spray it on the window, then use a couple of coffee filters to wipe them sparkling clean.

 The coffee filters absorb the excess cleaning spray and won’t leave black smudges life a newspaper can.

-8. Remove Burnt-On Grease from Stove with Baking Soda
+8. Use Baking Soda to Remove Burnt-On Grease From Your Stove

 Removing burnt-on grease from your stove or oven doesn’t have to take a ton of elbow grease.
 Try this crazy cleaning tip and your stove or oven will be sparkling clean again.

 Combine baking soda and hydrogen peroxide to create a fairly thick paste.
 Slather or “paint” the paste on the surface you wish to clean.

 Let it sit for 30 minutes, then use a rigid nylon or plastic scraper to remove as much of the resulting gunk as possible.
 Scrub any remaining spots and wipe clean with a slightly damp rag.

 Want to get rid of the stubborn baked-on grease in your oven?
 Try this cleaning trick for the oven.